npgsql/efcore.pg/doc/mapping-and-translation.md

 }
 ```

-Note that mapping array properties to [PostgreSQL arrays](https://www.postgresql.org/docs/current/static/arrays.html) is supported.
-However, operations such as indexing the array, searching for elements in it, etc. aren't yet translated to SQL and will be evaluated client-side.
-This will probably be fixed in 1.2.
+Note that mapping array properties to [PostgreSQL arrays](https://www.postgresql.org/docs/current/static/arrays.html) is supported, and some operations on arrays are translated to SQL as well (see table below).

 [PostgreSQL composite types](https://www.postgresql.org/docs/current/static/rowtypes.html), while supported at the ADO.NET level, aren't yet supported in the EF Core provider.
 This is tracked by [#22](https://github.com/npgsql/Npgsql.EntityFrameworkCore.PostgreSQL/issues/22).